-Since the onset of the Industrial Revolution, atmospheric CO2 concentrations have risen from 278 ppm in 1750 to 420 ppm in 2023-a 51% increase-significantly amplifying the greenhouse effect [1].
-As a result, global temperatures from 2014 to 2023 averaged $1.20^{\circ}$ C (±0.12°C) above pre-industrial (1850-1900) levels, with the annual average in 2023 reaching $1.45^{\circ}$ C (±0.12°C) above pre-industrial conditions [2].
+Since the onset of the Industrial Revolution, atmospheric CO2 concentrations have risen from 278 ppm in 1750 to 420 ppm in 2023, a 51% increase, significantly amplifying the greenhouse effect [1].
+As a result, global temperatures from 2014 to 2023 averaged $1.20^{\circ}C$ ($\pm 0.12^{\circ}C$) above pre-industrial (1850-1900) levels, with the annual average in 2023 reaching $1.45^{\circ}C$ ($\pm 0.12^{\circ}C$) above pre-industrial conditions [2].
 This global climate change is predicted to lead to major shifts in weather patterns, intensifying heatwaves, prolonging droughts, and increasing both the frequency and severity of heavy rainfall [3].
-Additionally, it has driven compound events, such as simultaneous drought and extreme heat, which heighten wildfire risks.
+Additionally, it has driven compound events, such as simultaneous drought and extreme heat that heighten wildfire risks.
 This trend is expected to persist and intensify as global temperatures continue to rise [3].
-These climate-driven shifts pose serious challenges to natural and agricultural ecosystems.
-As terrestrial plants are sessile organisms, unable to migrate to evade environmental stressors, it is crucial to understand their adaptive mechanisms to climate change, such as adaptations to water- and nutrient-limitations and to plant pathogens.
-A critical plant strategy to adapt to nutrient limitation stress involves a symbiotic relation with arbuscular mycorrhizal fungi (AMF) [4].
+These climate-driven shifts pose serious challenges to both natural and agricultural ecosystems.
+As terrestrial plants are sessile organisms, unable to migrate to evade environmental stressors, it is crucial to understand their adaptive mechanisms to climate change, such as adaptations to water- and nutrient-limitations and plant pathogens.
+A critical plant adaptation strategy to environmental stresses, including abiotic stressors associated with climate change (e.g., heat and drought) and nutrient limitation, is a symbiotic relationship with arbuscular mycorrhizal fungi (AMF), which can ameliorate these stressors [4].

 These fungi form symbiotic associations with up to 80% of terrestrial plant species, including economically valuable crops such as fruit trees, which hold significant value for the European agricultural industry [5].
 AMF play a crucial role in various plant functions, such as enhancing phosphorus (P) uptake and improving plant resistance to soil-borne pathogens, heavy metals, and water stress [5].
 To facilitate this symbiosis, AMF develop both extraradical and intraradical structures (Figure 1).
 The extraradical structures include the mycelium, which extends beyond the root system, expanding soil exploration and thereby increasing P availability and translocation, ultimately enhancing plant nutrition and growth [6].
-Research indicates that AMF can contribute up to 90% of the plant's P supply [7].
-Additionally, extraradical structures, which extend beyond the plant roots into the soil, consist of spores that are reproductive units dispersed in the soil, and hyphae that extend from the mycelium to aid in nutrient uptake.
-In contrast, intraradical structures are formed inside the plant roots and include hyphae, which are involved in root colonization, arbuscules, which serve as the primary sites for nutrient and carbon exchange, and vesicles, specialized for lipid storage [8].
-Besides nutrient uptake, fungal hyphae can accelerate the decomposition process of soil organic matter, improving soil quality by influencing its structure and texture, and thereby plant health [6].
+Research shows that AMF can contribute up to 90% of the plant's P supply [7].
+Additionally, extraradical structures that extend beyond the plant roots into the soil, consist of spores that are reproductive units dispersed in soil, and hyphae that extend from the mycelium to aid in nutrient uptake.
+In contrast, intraradical structures are formed inside the plant roots and include hyphae, which are involved in root colonization, arbuscules, which serve as the primary sites for nutrient and carbon exchange, and vesicles, specialized for lipid storage, and spores [8].